-The steamboat De Witt Clinton, low pressure, with elegant accommodations, and making the passage in from four to five hours, including ten landings, leaves the bridge, East Cayuga, every day.
+The steamboat De Witt Clinton, low pressure, with elegant accommodations, and making the passage in from four to five hours, including ten landings, leaves the bridge, East Cayuga, every day, at 1 o'clock, P. M., Ithaca at 7, A. M.